 California Landlord Tenant Laws

-- Warranty of Habitability – California landlords are required to provide specific amenities, including adequate indoor heating, cooling, and sanitation facilities.
+- Warranty of Habitability – California landlords are required to provide hot and cold running water, HVAC equipment, sanitation facilities and more.
 Also, California landlords must provide a structurally sound dwelling to all tenants and make requested repairs in a “reasonable” amount of time (often interpreted as 30 days).
 If these duties are not properly fulfilled, a California tenant may choose to withhold rent entirely or perform a “repair and deduct” action.

-- Security Deposits – California landlords are legally allowed to charge up to the value of 2 months’ rent (unfurnished) or 3 months’ rent (furnished) as a security deposit.
-Upon the completion of a lease, a California landlord must return any remaining security deposit funds in under 21 days.
+- Security Deposits – California landlords are legally allowed to charge up to 2 months’ rent (unfurnished) or 3 months’ rent (furnished) as a security deposit.
+Upon the completion of a lease, a California landlord must return any remaining security deposit funds within 21 days after the tenant moves out.

-- Lease Termination – In California, month-to-month leases can be terminated legally with 30 days of advance notice.
-A fixed term lease in California can only be broken early without penalty via an early termination clause, active military duty relocation, habitability violation, or chronic landlord harassment/privacy invasion.
+- Lease Termination – In California, month-to-month leases can be terminated legally with 30 days with prior notice or 7 days for week-to-week tenants.
+A fixed term lease in California can be broken early without penalty via an early termination clause, active military duty relocation, habitability violation, domestic violence, landlord harassment, etc.

 - Rent Increases & Fees – California maintains a statewide rent control system via legislation known as the Tenant Protection Act (AB 1482).
 Also, many local jurisdictions maintain their own rent control and stabilization system.
 As such, California landlords cannot charge as much as they want for rent.
 Unless required by local statute, California landlords do not need to provide justification for a rent increase.
 These landlords are required to provide differing amounts of notice based upon the value of the rent increase, though.
 As for fees, California landlords may charge any type or amount they desire, so long as it is “reasonable” (except for bounced check fees, which are capped at $25 for a first occurrence).

 - Settling Legal Disputes – California landlords and tenants may settle their disputes (excepting evictions) valued at up to $10,000 in the state’s small claims courts.
-California does limit landlords to filing only 2 cases valued at $2,500 or more per year, however.
+California does limit landlords to filing only 2 cases valued at $2,500 or more per year.

 To learn more about landlord tenant laws in California, click here.